arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 Services are not organized around data, the way that ORM-based apps are.
 Services are organized around behavior and processes.
 If the design implications of this are not understood, even the enforcement of the “no queries” constraint won’t keep the project from undesirable outcomes.

-You’ll can end up with a distributed monolith, and you’ll end up using pub-sub to affect CRUD operations rather than business process operations.
+You can end up with a distributed monolith, and you’ll end up using pub-sub to affect CRUD operations rather than business process operations.
 And that is simply the same kind of tight coupling that made your monolith unsurvivable to begin with.
 Except now you’ll also have all the complications of distributed systems to deal with.

 To make services as autonomous as possible, you have to ween yourself off of the fixation on data and “models” that dominate your attention when doing ORM+MVC, and train yourself to focus on business processes and behavior.